In-Person Civics + Economics + English Class – “9th/10th Grade”

 The Basics (More Details Below)

-College Credits Earned: 6 (3 for English I, 3 for English II).
+College Credits Earned: 6 (3 for Composition I, 3 for Composition II).
 For more details on college credits, click here.

-When, Where: Classes are held on Wednesdays from 9 AM – 2 PM at Community Chapel, at 422 Kanuga Road, Hendersonville, NC 28739, just south of downtown Hendersonville, and just around the corner from Hot Dog World.
-Classes run from August to early May (calendar here).
+When, Where: Classes are held one day per week: Wednesdays from 9 AM – 1:30 PM at Community Chapel, at 422 Kanuga Road, Hendersonville, NC 28739, just south of downtown Hendersonville, and just around the corner from Hot Dog World.
+Classes run from August to late April/early May (calendar here).

 Civics (1st Semester):